If you’re equal parts intrigued and intimidated by the RV lifestyle, a small RV might be the perfect solution.

-Their small size can still be surprisingly luxurious, but also provides freedom and mobility you just can’t get with a larger RV.
+A small RV can still be surprisingly luxurious, but also provide freedom and mobility for fitting into campgrounds and parking spots.

 Buying a little less space might mean opening up a lot more options in terms of where and how you want to travel.

 Now, onto the good stuff.
 Here are our top picks for the best small RVs for full-time RVing.

 1. Unity Small RV by Leisure Travel Vans

 Price: Starting at $134,210 USD

 The Unity small RV is proof that small Class B RVs can still offer big-time luxury.
 Crafted with a European aesthetic and an aerodynamic exterior with sleek, frameless glass windows, this small motorhome makes quite the impression.

 Boasting five uniquely efficient and innovative floor plans, this best small RV can be fitted for almost any type of traveler.

 Their layouts include twin beds, a corner bed, a murphy bed, a total FX setup with dual entertainment areas, and a unique island bed layout featuring a rather grand bedroom with walk-around room and armoires on either side of the central queen.

 The Winnebago Porto is perhaps the most classic Class C RV on our list, and as a Winnebago, you are pretty much guaranteed to get a great build and an expertly designed interior with this best small RV for couples.